 Unless you live in the south or you lost a bet, you’re not riding your motorcycle during the winter.
-Here’s how to properly winterize your motorcycle to ensure it’s ready to go in the spring.
+Here’s how to properly store your motorcycle for winter to ensure it’s ready to go in the spring.

-A minor debate exists in online forums over whether to change the oil and filter before storage or after you remove the bike from storage in the spring.
+A minor debate exists in online forums over whether to change the oil and filter before you store your motorcycle or after you remove it from storage in the spring.

 Change it before storage, and here’s why.

 Engine operation produces combustion byproducts, such as moisture and acids.
 Those harmful byproducts can cause problems if they’re left in your engine during storage.

 Moisture can lead to rust formation on engine parts.
 Once rust starts to form, it doesn’t stop.
 When you fire up the engine in the spring, rust particles can flake off into the oil and scour bearings and other parts during operation, leading to wear.